hplgit/hplgit.github.com/teamods/doconce/scientific_writing.md

 TOC: on
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note: title and authors must have everything on a single line!
+*Notice.* Title and authors must have all information *on a single line*!

 <!-- !split -->
 Doconce: abstract